King Edward’s Science Department’s specialist teachers aim to excite and fulfil curiosity in and across the scientific world

 Science is a core subject from the minute the pupils arrive at King Edward’s with Biology, Chemistry and Physics making up a significant proportion of their studies from 1st to 3rd Form.
 4th Form Science is central to their GCSEs, with a choice to take double or triple GCSE award.

 GCSE double award science: Pupils study all three sciences (Biology, Chemistry and Physics) but are awarded two GCSEs.
 Their GCSE grades are awarded on their overall performance across all three science subjects.
 This equips all pupils who wish to take one or more sciences forward at Sixth Form to meet course requirements.

 GCSE triple science: Pupils study Biology, Chemistry and Physics as individual subjects, acquiring greater in-depth knowledge of the disciplines.
 For the committed young scientist, this pathway allows them to achieve three GCSE science subjects.

-Pre- Sixth Form pupils follow a course designed by the Science Department to dovetail with the IB and A-level Science courses.
+Pre- Sixth Form pupils follow a course designed by the Science Department to dovetail A-level Science courses.
 The purpose is to prepare the pupils for practical investigations through training in experimental work, data collection, data analysis and evaluation as well as to ensure that each pupil has a strong understanding of the basic principles of each Science.
 Examinations at the end of the year are to GCSE standard, allowing suitability for Sixth Form choices to be assessed.